How It Works

 Soupçon seeks to offer direct assistance to those experiencing life difficulties.
 In a time when many people don't have other places to turn, Soupçon will listen to community needs.
 We will work to meet those needs and support the well-being of our community.

 Exclusive Events and Partner Discounts

 In an effort to encourage partnership, we host exclusive events that are only open to Partners.
 Other events are provided at a discount to partners.

 Artists and Craftspeople Showcases

-The walls are for local art.
+The walls are meant for local art.
 How that will be done will be up to those who get involved in shaping the gallery.

 A big part of working together is teaching other people how to do things.
 Partners are encouraged to host a class on anything useful, creative, or empowering.
-This could be how to build websites, knit hats, figure drawing in watercolor, or make baskets out of materials from the path along the canal, or whatever!
+This could be how to practice yoga, build websites, knit hats, figure drawing in watercolor, or make baskets out of materials from the path along the canal, or whatever!
 Let's share our skills!

 If you have ever performed in this space, you know there is magic.
 We intend to hold weekly, curated events at Soupçon Salon in the model of the original event, and we would love all the local musicians to have a chance to shine in front of their neighbors.
-These events will be recorded and live-streamed to RadioFreeLambertville.com.
+These events may be recorded and live-streamed to RadioFreeLambertville.com.
 Attendees are encouraged to contribute a tip to the performer.